Zalma R-5 School District

-The Zalma R-5 School District is a small, rural public school district located in the village of Zalma in Bollinger County in Southeast Missouri.
-With an average yearly enrollment of approximately 250 students in grades K–12, it is one of the smallest school districts in the state of Missouri.
+The Zalma R-5 School District is a small, rural public school district located in the village of Zalma in Bollinger County in southeast Missouri, United States.
+With an average yearly enrollment of approximately 250 students in grades PreK–12, it is one of the smallest school districts in the state.

 The district covers most of the southern portions of Bollinger County as well as the extreme southeastern portions of neighboring Wayne County and northeastern sections of Stoddard County.

 Composition

 The district consists of one elementary school (Kindergarten-Grade 6) and one consolidated junior-senior high school (Grades 7-12).